 - Annoying or sycophantic questions will probably come from reporters at the network afﬁliates; truly oddball shows and “events” will come from Nugget College as a student experiment.

-- Sometimes a new reporter is looking to make a name and get hired by a bigger station somewhere.
+- A new reporter is looking to make a name and get hired by a bigger station somewhere.

-- One of the talk radio hosts might choose to make vigilantes a convenient scapegoat for everything.
+- A talk radio hosts chooses to make vigilantes (or a vigilante) a convenient scapegoat for everything.

 - The Bee is the daily, and is part of a chain.
 Leans conservative or Republican.